FedericoHan/FXO_Tree/README.md

 Then, backward induction, starting from the final date begins with the _traverse_tree_() method, which checks for payoffs and early exercise from N back to the present day.

+The implementation comes from James Ma's excellent 'Python For Finance', with some slight variations to use calendar dates and then fitting the tree branching to implied volatility.